amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Blundell-Harling (UK)

-Blundell-Harling is an English stationary manufacturer that makes technical drawing supplies, today.
+Blundell-Harling are an English stationary manufacturer that makes technical drawing supplies, today.
 Their BRL slide rules were of very high quality.
 During the nearly four-century reign of the slide rule, almost every industrialised nation had at least one slide rule manufacturer.
 But the English slide rules—straight, circular, cylindrical, the lot—were generally superior in terms of craftsmanship and materials.
 It makes sense in a way; the English invented the slide rule, after all.

 ***BRL D.26 Darmstadt***—The BRL D.26 is a late model Darmstadt.
 In terms of capabilities, the BRL D.26 is comparable to its contemporary, the Aristo 0967 U. But this English rule's build quality is obviously superior to that of its German competitor.
 The backside of the BRL D.26 sports the traditional cutout for reading the three $LL_n$ scales.